codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ###  Promotion Settings & Promotion Templates

 Promotion Settings can be configured in either Form or YAML modes.
-Once configured and committed, these settings are saved as a CRD (Custom Resource Definition) named Promotion Template within the defined configuration runtime.
+Once configured and committed, these settings are saved as a CRD (Custom Resource Definition) entitled Promotion Template within the GitOps Runtime selected as the Configuration Runtime.
 This allows for a declarative and consistent approach to defining promotion criteria across environments.

 ### Version for promoted applications
 The Version attribute specifies where Codefresh should look for version information for the applications in the Product, defined